-Each taxon should be assigned to a species using the Taxon sets panel.
-Unlike reversible-jump species delimitation (e.g. BPP and STACEY), this mapping is fixed during the analysis.
+Each taxon should be assigned to a species, and this mapping is fixed during the analysis.
 Typically, the species name is already embedded inside the taxon name and can be easily set using the Guess button at the bottom.
 Click the button and a dialog will show up where you can choose from several ways to try to determine the species names.
 For this tutorial, keep "use everything" selected but change it to "before last" (fig. 6).
 After clicking OK, the species names should be set appropriately.